 The sun when it appeared would shine all day on the garden and the back of the house where the living area will be.
 There is even a gorgeous garden shed in brick and a huge pergola dripping with grapes and old wrought iron brackets holding it up.
 Another terrace had been built over the kitchen, which is a private deck for the main bedroom.
 The balustrade is made from antique concrete pedestals that I love.
 I could see my coffees being sipped out there in the mornings.
 Another little balcony came off the main bedroom to have our petit dejenuer’s on with a wooden ceiling for shade.

 Even though the bathroom is old and the plumbing even older, the wiring non -existent, the loft almost tumbling down and the kitchen a shell, I had fallen in love!

 Nic and I looked at each other in disbelief!

-I had already moved in and bought the furniture.
-I think Nic was rapidly totaling up the work to be done and looked a little pale, perhaps a relapse.
+I had already moved in and bought the furniture!
+I think Nic was rapidly totalling up the work to be done and looked a little pale, perhaps a relapse?
 After Madame gave us all the quotes for the work to be done which was a huge help and had explained (we think) that the woman who owned it had 2 properties she was turning into chambre d hote ( small bed and breakfast), but she had run out of money and decided to sell one to finish the other.
 I think Nic could then work out the affordability of it.